This was how it all began …

 In the 1980s, the government appointed Pharmaceuticals Commission came to stress the importance of the extended role played by Apoteksbolaget, the National Corporation of Swedish Pharmacies, as an active participant in the ongoing endeavour to improve public health.
 A discussion with the owners about passing on ownership of IHE to Apoteksbolaget began and from 1988 Apoteksbolaget took over the ownership.

-Since 2010 IHE – The Swedish Insitutet for Health Economics (IHE Holding AB) is owned by IHE’s CEO Professor Ulf Persson, IHE’s personnel and Bengt Jönssons stiftelse för hälsoekonomisk forskning.
+Since 2010 IHE – The Swedish Insitutet for Health Economics (IHE Holding AB) is owned by IHE’s Managing Director, IHE’s personnel and Bengt Jönssons stiftelse för hälsoekonomisk forskning.